vietfood/cs4all-vn/sharding.md

 $$T_\text{total} = \max\left(\frac{2BDF}{X \cdot C}, \frac{4BF}{W_\text{ici}}\right)$$

 The question is: *which of these is bigger?* Strategy (2) is compute bound when $D / (X \cdot C) > 2 / W_\text{ici}$, or when $D / 2X > C / W_\text{ici} \approx 2550 \rightarrow X < D / (2 * 2550)$.
 We might reasonably expect $D \approx 8k$, so this would mean roughly $X < 2$ which is unlikely.
 So we're basically always comms bound in the first case.
-In the second case (baseline), we're comms bound when $$F < C / W_\text{ici} = 2550$$ (which is rarely true), so we're generally compute-bound.
-Thus, the question of whether strategy (1) is better becomes whether
+In the first case (baseline), we're comms bound when $$D < C / W_\text{ici} = 2550$$ (which is rarely true), so we're generally compute-bound.
+Thus, the question of whether strategy (2) is better becomes whether

 $$T_\text{comms for Strategy 2} < T_\text{math for Strategy 1} \Leftrightarrow \frac{4BF}{W_{ici}} < \frac{2BDF}{C}$$

 This is true when $2 / W_\text{ici} < D / C$, or when $D > 2 * 2550 = 5100$, which is usually true for large models.
 So this alternative strategy is typically better for large models.

 *Why don't we always do this?* Well, in practice we may do this sometimes, but it's typically rare to have the contracting dimension of one of the inputs to a matmul sharded along a axis that the other input isn't sharded over.
-For instance, if we're doing FSDP (explained in [Section 5](../training)), we'll sharded our parameters over the data dimension but our activations will _also be sharded along data_.
+For instance, if we're doing FSDP (explained in [Section 5](../training)), we'll shard our parameters over the data dimension but our activations will _also be sharded along data_.
 So in this sense this doesn't show up much.

 {% enddetails %}